Timeline of Wisconsin Women’s Suffrage

 1917

-• Theodora Youmans and Jessie Jack Hooper continue war work with NAWSA; calling the NWP the “lunatic fringe” of the suffrage movement.
+• NAWSA (and WWSA) stop cooperating with NWP due to the disapproval of NWP tactics.
+Theodora Youmans and Jessie Jack Hooper continue war work with NAWSA; they call the NWP the “lunatic fringe” of the suffrage movement.

 1918

-• Picketing by NWP continued.
+• Picketing by NWP continues.

 1919